TimmyTango/tango_vm/Readme.md

 - $40: clc - clear carry
 - $50: sec - set carry
 - $60: not - bitwise not on reg
-- $70: jsr - jump to sub-routine
+- $70: jsr - jump to sub-routine (uses address-stack)
-- $80: ret - return from sub-routine
+- $80: ret - return from sub-routine (uses address-stack)

 Branching